 Are you planning a trip to Bedruthan Steps, Cornwall?
-Then this handy guide packed full of advice & information is everything you need to know before you go!
+From tide times to things to do in the area, check out my guide to Bedruthan before you go!

-I’m saying this now, Bedruthan Steps is one of my favourite places in all of the UK.
+I’m saying this now, Bedruthan Steps is one of my favourite places in all of the United Kingdom.

 There’s just something about the rocks and the cliffs protruding out of the sea that captures the imagination like nowhere else.
 They’re like the 12 Apostles in Australia, but you know, only British.

-When I was walking along the beach at Bedruthan Steps, I couldn’t help but think of pirates who must’ve used this area as a smuggles cove.
+When I was walking along Bedruthan Steps beach, I couldn’t help thinking of pirates who must’ve used this area as a smuggles cove.
 This place feels like it’s straight out of Treasure Island and I love that air of magic and mystery.

 The dramatic views of Bedruthan Steps rarely fails to take your breath away.
 As this is one of my favourite places in the UK, I wanted to give you a detailed post on everything you need to know about Bedruthan Steps.
-Hopefully this post is packed full of advice & practical information on the history, how much it costs, when’s the best time to visit and where to stay in the area.
+Hopefully this post is packed full of advice & practical information on the history, how much the car park costs, when is the best time to visit and where to stay in the area.

 This is a real highlight on any trip to Cornwall, so next time you’re in the south-west of England make sure you add Bedruthan Steps to your list of places to visit.

 The area is famous for a series of granite stacks that have fallen into the sea creating one of the most dramatic stretches of coastline in the UK.

 According to legend, the rocks were stepping stones for the giant Bedruthan who used them as a shortcut across the bay.
 I love this image of a great lumbering giant leaping from rock to rock.
-Just think Lord of the Rings when you’re here and you’ll understand.
+Just think of the giants from Lord of the Rings when you’re here and you’ll understand.

 The first recorded name of ‘Bedruthan Steps’ is from 1847.
 Even though it was named after the original cliff staircase, the name is now used for the beach and stretch of coastline.